dgski/cryptocurrency/manager/readme.md

 - connFromMiners - ip address and port string
 - connFromTransactioner - ip address and port string
 - connFromNetworker - ip address and port string
-- myPublicKey - string value of public wallet key that will receive funds
+- privateKeyFile - string value of filename with private wallet key that will receive funds
-- myPrivateKey - string value of private wallet key that will receive funds
+- publicKeyFile - string value of filename with public wallet key that will receive funds